Play The BAME* Game!

 Do you feel like giving improv a go in a safe environment?
 Do you love improvising but feel like you aren’t always truly ‘seen’ in your scenes?
 Maybe you found yourself being put on the back foot or ‘othered’ unhelpfully on stage.
 Perhaps you’re an ally and keen to play nice and supportively, without prejudice.
 Or are you sometimes scared, whether BAME or non-BAME, to make daring offers, through fear of racist readings or repercussions?

-Then this Black and Minority Ethnic (BAME) workshop is for you!
+Then this Black, Asian and Minority Ethnic (BAME) workshop is for you!
 It welcomes people who identify as BAME and non-BAME people who want to learn how to play more inclusively with BAME improvisers.

 Improv is for everyone!
 The London improv community is making strides into creating a level playing field for all-comers but there’s still a ways to go.
 This is where DDG comes in.
 We strive to ensure we provide an inclusive atmosphere that honours our whole improv community.